instantcommerce/next-api-decorators/website/docs/basic-comparison.md

 }
 ```

-But, with `next-api-decorators` you can write the same handler in a declarative manner:
+However, with `next-api-decorators` you can write the same handler in a declarative manner:

 ```ts
 class User {